VoidHack/write-ups/Kaspersky 2017/reverse/web keygen/README.md

  ```

 All hex numbers is signed. ```blocks``` are statically generated list of signed numbers.
 So, hashing algorithm is not that hard.
-After all operations obtained, a hash is compared with ```0x33e5ae40```.
+After all operations are executed, a hash is compared with ```0x33e5ae40```.
 Knowing this, we can reverse algorithm in this way:

 ```python
 alph = ascii_letters + digits